 We welcome the ambitious vision of the EU COM on leading-edge microelectronics.
 This IPCEI can contribute on leading-edge nodes (2nm) with projects in the areas of design, IP-generation, process development, as well as in semiconductor manufacturing equipment and materials leveraging existing European strength (EUV lithography, 3D integration, advanced packaging, photo masks, semiconductor materials, and test structures).
 Expanding production capacity in Europe is currently best achieved by strengthening existing competences, because it must be centred around market and customer demands to create real value for Europe and create spill-over effects for society.
-The best way forward includes (1) expanding technology nodes in the 45-22nm range and down to 12nm, which play an important role and have strong demand by European downstream industries and beyond3) inviting leading-edge semiconductor manufacturers to build fab(s) in Europe.
+The best way forward includes (1) expanding technology nodes capacities in the 45-22nm range and down to 12nm, which play an important role and have strong demand by European downstream industries and beyond, (2) pushing competences in chip design, equipment, and materials for leading-edge semiconductor technology towards 2nm and below, and (3) inviting leading-edge semiconductor manufacturers to build fab(s) in Europe.
 At the same time, investments into (4) Open RAN network design and aggregation and (5) Open RAN equipment manufacturing need to be backed to unlock the full potential of sustainable, futureproof communication networks.

 Currently industry is experiencing significant supply shortages and dependencies on foreign production, which indicates market failure and leads to production disruptions in many industrial sectors across Europe.
-Considering the proposed range of investments for this IPCEI on ME/CT, it will be most effective and efficient to support capacity extensions at foundries and companies manufacturing in Europe for Europe, including advanced compound power semiconductor technologies, advanced packaging, testing as well as sustainable sourced materials and precursors, and to develop design competences for leading node technologies.
+Considering the proposed range of investments for this IPCEI on ME/CT, it will be most effective and efficient to support capacity extensions at foundries and companies manufacturing in Europe for Europe, including advanced compound power semiconductor and advanced RF-semiconductors technologies, integrated photonics, advanced packaging, IC substrate technology, testing as well as sustainable sourced materials and precursors, and to develop design competences for leading node technologies.

 With increasingly more complex systems, the semiconductor supply chain is facing new challenges requiring removing bottlenecks, shorten lead-times and enhance flexibility of production capacity.
 This requires a common approach in implementing a “digital industrial data space” to help the entire semiconductor supply chain to implement or improve the appropriate industry standards and accelerate digital collaboration.
 Implementing such a digital transformation roadmap throughout the semiconductor value chain, will in turn significantly raise the attractiveness of the European high-tech ecosystem to compete on a global scale, including small and medium sized manufacturing companies.